just-buildsystem/justbuild/doc/concepts/expressions.md

    two (or more) maps contain the same key, but map it to different values.
 It is also an error if the argument is a name-containing value.

+ - `"assert"` Evaluate the argument (given by the parameter `"$1"`);
+   then evaluate the expression `"predicate"` with the variable given at the key `"var"` (which has to be a string literal if given, default value is `"_"`) bound to that value.
+If the predicate evaluates to a true value, return the result of evaluating the argument, otherwise fail; in evaluating the failure message `"msg"`, also keep the variable specified by `"var"` bound to the result of evaluating the argument.